bonjourmalware/melody/docs/docs/index.md

-!!! warning
-    This documentation is actively being built and reach its final form in the coming weeks.

 Welcome to the ~**Melodoc**~.

 Melody is an internet sensor built for threat intelligence.
 This tool have multiple use cases :